jimyag/authy-go/README.md

 Please be careful.
 You can get your Authy account suspended very easily by using this package.
 It does not hide itself or mimic the official clients.

+This tool draws inspiration from [alexzorin/authy](https://github.com/alexzorin/authy), combining their strengths and introducing additional enhancements.

 ## authy-cli

 This program will enroll itself as an additional device on your Authy account and export all of your TOTP tokens in [Key URI Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).